 - Freshly grated Parmigiano-Reggiano, for garnish

 - Make crumbs.
 In a small non-stick pan, heat olive oil over medium-high heat.
 Add crumbs and cook until golden brown, stirring consistency, for 1-2 minutes.
 Remove from heat and allow to cool.

 - In a large stockpot, heat butter over medium heat.
 Add onion and cook until softened, about 5 minutes.
 Season with salt and pepper.
 Add garlic and thyme and cook for another 1-2 minutes.
 Add cauliflower, potatoes, and 4 cups of stock (or water) and bring to a boil.
 Reduce heat to medium-low and cook until vegetables are soft and potatoes are fork tender, about 20-25 minutes (depending on size of vegetables).
 Remove from heat and using an immersion blender, purée soup until completely smooth (add in more stock or water if necessary).

 - Return soup back to stove and stir in mustard.
 Keep warm over low heat until ready to serve.

 - When ready to serve, ladle soup into bowls and top with some crispy crumbs and Parmigiano-Reggiano.
 Season with salt and pepper.
 Drizzle each with a bit of olive oil and serve warm.

 cook's note: You can also purée soup (in batches) in a blender.

-For more great spring-inspired soups, check out our spring issue, on sale NOW.
+For more great spring-inspired soups, check out our spring ’15 issue.